Deep-Reinforcement-Learning-Based AoI-Aware Resource Allocation for RIS-Aided IoV Networks: Simulation Results

 \section{Simulation Results}

-In this section, we use simulation to check the performance of our the proposed centralized vehicular network decision scheme based on SAC algorithm for AoI-aware joint spectrum, power, and phase-shift matrices.
+In this section, we use simulation to check the performance of our the proposed centralized vehicular network decision scheme based on SAC algorithm for AoI-aware joint spectrum, power, and phase-shift.
 The simulation tool is python $3.9$.
-We construct the vehicular environment according to \cite{r36} and \cite{r37}, and list the relevant parameters in Tables \ref{tab1} and \ref{tab2}. $M$ vehicles form $M$ V2I links, and $K$ V2V links are formed by the vehicles and their neighboring vehicles, where all the links are formed by the direct and RIS-assisted reflective links.
+We construct the vehicular environment according to \cite{r36}, \cite{r46} and \cite{r45}, and list the relevant parameters in Tables \ref{tab1} and \ref{tab2}.
+The three-dimensional coordinates of the BS and the RIS are (180m, 270m, 25m) and (290m, 380m, 25m) respectively. $M$ vehicles form $M$ V2I links, and $K$ V2V links are formed by the vehicles and their neighboring vehicles, where all the links are formed by the direct and RIS-assisted reflective links.
 At intersections, each vehicle has a fixed probability of choosing a turn, here we set it to 0.4, and in addition, the initial vehicle speed is randomly chosen from the interval $[10m/s, 15m/s]$.
 We set the V2V initial transmission payload size to 8*1060 bits and the V2I link initial AoI to 100 ms units during training.

 The structure of the SAC algorithm consists of an actor network, two critic networks, and two target critic networks, all of which consist of a five-layer fully connected neural network including one input layer, one output layer, and three hidden layers, where the number of neurons in each of the three hidden layers is 512.
-During the training process, we set up 1,000 training episodes, and the discount factor $\gamma $ is set to 0.99.
+During the training process, we set up 1000 training episodes, and the discount factor $\gamma $ is set to 0.99.
+At the end of the training, we conduct tests based on the training model, each round contains 50 test slots, and each result is obtained by averaging the results of sequential 10 tests.

 We compare the proposed SAC algorithm with the following benchmarks: \begin{itemize} \item [1)] \textbf{Traditional centralized algorithms}: In this group we will use three different algorithms, PPO, TD3, and DDPG to control the spectrum and power of the vehicle as well as the phase-shift of the RIS.